syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onPointLongPress

 Triggers when long press on the series point.
-The [`onPointLongPress`]() Callback contains the following arguments.
+The [onPointLongPress]() callback contains the following arguments.

 * [`seriesIndex`]() - specifies the current series index.
 * [`pointIndex`]() - specifies the current point index.